top of page

 I was keen to incorporate more exercise, whilst working from home.
 Joining up to My Pilates Time with Beth was a good decision and great step in the right direction.

-I entered the classes into my calendar and I attended the live classes, knowing that Beth and the others would see me there on zoom!
+I attended the live classes, knowing that Beth and the others would see me there on zoom!

 Then I needed to tackle the habit of doing the recorded Pilates classes on other days!